Toyota KR engine: 1KR-DE

 The 1KR-DE is the non-VVT-i variant of the 1KR engine made by Daihatsu.
 It produces less power and torque than the 1KR-FE.
 Output is 65 PS at 6000 rpm and 85 Nm of torque at 3600 rpm.
 Bore and stroke is 71x84 mm, while the engine displacement is 998 cc.

 The 1KR-DE was specially designed for the Indonesian LCGC (Low Cost Green Car) market to reduce cost.
-The cylinder head cover is made from a light weight plastic-resin material.
+The cylinder head cover is made from a lightweight plastic-resin material.
 The exhaust manifold is integrated to the cylinder head together with the catalytic converter and oxygen sensor to save even more weight as well as helping the engine to warm up quicker, reducing total exhaust emissions.
 There was an overall saving of 10 kg.